 - Ignoring or going around railroad barriers.
 Railroad barriers exist to prevent cars from moving onto the train tracks as a train passes by.
 Ignoring these barriers can result in getting hit by a train—and drivers who ignore them without getting hit may quickly face reckless driving charges.

 - Passing a school bus with its stop sign extended and lights flashing.
 Any time a school bus extends its stop sign and flashes its lights, it is indicating that children can board or exit the bus.
 Ignoring this signal can put children in significant danger.
 Even passing a school bus at a slow rate of speed can leave drivers facing reckless driving charges.

 - Trying to avoid or outrun a police officer.
 Some drivers will go to extraordinary lengths to get away from law enforcement officers.
 Unfortunately, speeding, swerving or engaging in other illegal actions to avoid an officer can count as reckless driving.

 - Drunk driving.
-Many people under the influence of drugs and alcohol are more likely to engage in reckless driving behaviors.
+People who drive a motor vehicle under the influence of drugs or alcohol are more likely to engage in reckless driving behaviors.
 In some cases, the act of operating a vehicle while under the influence by itself can result in reckless driving charges.

 - Distracted driving.
 Performing an activity that prevents you from giving your full attention to the road is considered distracted driving.
 These activities could be manual or cognitive, including texting, reading, or eating.